 Kale & Red Pepper Shakshuka, also known as Eggs in Tomato Sauce, is a hearty,

 Infertility is More Common Than We Think

 Infertility is such a painful topic for so many, which is why I think we don't hear about it as much.
-Many strong women hide behind their pain, and hold in their stories for fear of judgement and lack of understanding.
+Many strong women hide behind their pain and hold in their stories for fear of judgment and lack of understanding.
 But infertility is much more common than we think.

 Did you know that 1 in 8 couples (or 12% of married women) have trouble getting pregnant or sustaining a pregnancy?